nickrwu/YouTube-Trending/README.md

 * Use this knowledge to build predictive models

-* To predict engagement (likes or comments) on a video in english speaking countries
+* To predict engagement (likes and views) on a video in the US

 ### Table of Contents:
 * 1.Exploratory Data Analysis